Michele Di Piedi: Cyprus, Italy and return to England (2004–2007)

 After spending time on loan at Norwegian side Odd Grenland in 2002 and Bristol Rovers in 2003 he was released by the club due to his child being ill and he returned to Italy to play for A.S.
 Sora but returned the next year for a trial at Bournemouth, after he had been recommended to them by Efan Ekoku.
 However, he failed to earn a permanent contract after breaking his neck in training.
 He then had a short spell at Cypriot side APOEL Nicosia in which he won the Cypriot Super Cup, before moving to Sicily to play for Serie C2 side Gela FC.
 He would again return to England in the summer of 2006, signing for Doncaster Rovers after having trials at Gillingham and Yeovil Town.
 Unfortunately he only made three appearances and did not score before returning to his native country again.

 Back in Italy (2007–2010)

-After leaving England, he returned to Italy to play at lower level leagues, including Lega Pro Seconda Divisione with Nuorese and Serie D with Calabrians Castrovillari and Vigor Lamezia throughout the 2009–10 season.
-On August 2010 he was signed by Western Sicilian club Mazara on a free transfer.
+After leaving England, he returned to Italy to play at lower-level leagues, including Lega Pro Seconda Divisione with Nuorese and Serie D with Calabrians Castrovillari and Vigor Lamezia throughout the 2009–10 season.
+In August 2010 he was signed by Western Sicilian club Mazara on a free transfer.
 He left the club by mutual consent on 29 November 2010.